 - Midcentury aesthetics lean toward angular designs, which could include a drop-in or square freestanding style.

 - Industrial design embraces the look of metal like stainless steel, copper, and brass.
-Many of these tubs are freestanding but also feature hammered or antiqued finishes.
+Many of these are freestanding tubs but also feature hammered or antiqued finishes.

-- Traditional designs often yearn for clawfoot tubs.
+- Traditional designs often yearn for claw-foot tubs.
 These staples of traditional-style homes make a big statement, and today’s models are lighter in weight than the vintage versions.

 When retrofitting a new tub into an older alcove or recess, size is an important consideration.
 The most common size is 60 inches long by 32 inches wide, making retrofits a bit less complicated.
-However, there are oversize options for larger alcoves or recesses, so be sure to measure your current tub before ordering a new one.
+However, there are oversize options for larger alcoves or recesses, so be sure to measure the current tub before ordering a new one.

 On the upper end, freestanding walk-in tubs may hold 90 gallons of water or more.
 Larger whirlpools have even higher capacities, and a two-person model’s capacity may exceed 170 gallons.